kimalysha93/emotion_detection/README.md

+#  Course Project: AI-based Emotion Detection Web App

+## By: Alysha Kim

+Last Updated: March 2025

+## Introduction
-# IBM Developing AI Applications Using Python and Flask - Final Project
+This Project was completed as part of the [IBM Full Stack Software Developer Professional Certificate: IBM Developing AI Applications Using Python and Flask](https://www.coursera.org/account/accomplishments/professional-cert/Z511W9DZQBE2) course by coursera

+## About the Project
+- Starting project code is forked from [here](https://github.com/ibm-developer-skills-network/oaqjp-final-project-emb-ai)

 ## Using the Emotion Predict function of the Watson NLP Library: